-Well, we have found a money-making opportunity that pays you to do just that – you can make money standing around…or rather, queuing!
+Well, we have found a money-making opportunity that pays you to do just that – you can make money standing around…or rather, standing in line!

-There’s potential money to be paid for just standing in line – queuing for things – whether it be for the latest iPhone, concert tickets, sales bargains or a celebrity meet and greet.
+There’s potential money to be paid for just that – queuing for things – whether it be for the latest iPhone, concert tickets, sales bargains or a celebrity meet and greet.

 Then read on to find out how you can make money queuing.

-- What qualities do you need to be a line sitter?
+- Make money standing: What qualities do you need?